Cash Flow vs Capital Growth: Which Really Builds A Stronger Property Portfolio

 For many everyday Australians starting out, this can be the difference between buying one property and being able to grow a portfolio.
 Often, a first purchase with a solid gross rental yield (around 5% or higher, unless you earn significant income elsewhere) provides the foundation needed to unlock the next purchase.

-So while cash flow alone won’t create wealth, it can be the lever that keeps your strategy moving forward.
+So while cash flow alone won’t create portfolio growth, it can be the lever that keeps your strategy moving forward.

 Why “Negative Gearing” Isn’t a Strategy